-If it takes 10 days for features to be implemented, debugged and tested and 1 hour for building / deploing that seems reasonable and not costly.
-But if you have a hundred of tiny bugs for one minute each to fix and go through the whole process, it seems to be expensive.
+If it takes 10 days to implement, debug and test functions and 1 hour to assemble/reinstall, it seems reasonable and not costly.
+But if you have a hundred tiny errors for one minute each to fix and go through the whole process, it seems to be expensive.
 But you must go through it, to make sure that you don't introduce additional bugs.
 This is what maintaining quality is all about.

-Continuous Integration and Continuous Delivery require continuous testing because their goal is to provide users with quality applications and code.
-Continuous testing is often implemented as a set of automatic regressions, performance, and other tests that are performed in the CI/CD pipeline.
+Continuous Integration and Continuous Delivery require continuous testing as their goal is to provide users with working applications and quality code.
+Continuous testing is often implemented as a set of automatic regression tests, performance tests and other sorts of tests that are performed in the CI/CD pipeline.

-Most CI/CD tools let developers kick off builds on demand, triggered by code commits in the version control repository, or by defined schedule.
-Teams need to discuss the build schedule that works best for the size of the team, the number of daily commits expected, and other application considerations.
-A best practice to ensure that commits and builds are fast, otherwise, it may slow down the progress of teams.
+Most CI/CD tools allow developers to run builds on demand triggered by code commits in the version control system or on a specific schedule.
+Teams need to discuss a build schedule that works best according to team size, the expected number of daily commits, and other application considerations.
+The best way to ensure that merges are frequent and build are quick, otherwise, it can slow down team performance.

 Main ideas of CI/CD

 - Automate the process to the maximum, the most time-consuming operations first

-- Builds are always reproducible - build is commutative and associative, if the code does not change, the build remains unchanged
+- Builds are always reproducible – the build is commutative and associative, if the code is not changed, the build remains unchanged

 - Be able to recreate all required artifacts.
-Ideally have all infrastructure as code – the entire build process is described in any DSL language (for example, groovy for Jenkins or yml for Docker files) to match the previous point and always be able to re-create artifacts;
+Ideally have all infrastructure as code – the entire build process is described in any DSL language (e.g. groovy for Jenkins or yml for Docker files)